biosimulators/Biosimulators_simularium/README.md

 give users the ability to have a tool that quickly generates simularium files with the click of a button based on a valid COMBINE/OMEX archive.

+### We welcome any and all collaborations and/or raising of issues:

+   To report an issue, please visit [our Github issues page](https://github.com/biosimulators/Biosimulators_simularium/issues).

+   To contact us, please send an email to apatrie@uchc.edu or info@biosimulators.org